msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

 If so, you are right!
 Almost all programming languages allow you to create variables in writing code.

+A variable is like a container that you have labeled with a name (the variable name).
+When running a program, the computer can store different values (data objects) in the variable (container).

 In Python, the name that you create for a variable has to satisfy three rules: